 - name: see definition of name in sec.
 9.5 (biasing and analysis methods) - colvars: see definition of colvars in sec.
 9.5 (biasing and analysis methods) - outputEnergy: see definition of outputEnergy in sec.
 9.5 (biasing and analysis methods) - writeTIPMF: see definition of writeTIPMF in sec.
 9.5 (biasing and analysis methods) - writeTISamples: see definition of writeTISamples in sec.
-9.5 (biasing and analysis methods) - lowerWalls < Position of the lower wall >

-Acceptable Values: Space-separated list of decimals

-Description: Defines the values $\xi{\text{lower}}$ below which a confining restraint on the colvar is applied to each colvar $\xi$ .

-• upperWalls < Position of the lower wall >

-Acceptable Values: Space-separated list of decimals

-Description: Defines the values $\xi{upper}$ above which a confining restraint on the colvar is applied to each colvar $\xi$ .

-- forceConstant: see definition of forceConstant in sec.
-9.5.4 (Harmonic restraints) - lowerWallConstant < Force constant for the lower wall >

-Context: harmonicWalls
+9.5 (biasing and analysis methods) - stepZeroData: see definition of stepZeroData in sec.
+9.5 (biasing and analysis methods) - lowerWalls < Position of the lower wall > Context: colvar Acceptable Values: Space-separated list of decimals Description: Defines the values ξ{lower} below which a confining restraint on the colvar is applied to each colvar ξ. - upperWalls < Position of the lower wall > Context: colvar Acceptable Values: Space-separated list of decimals Description: Defines the values ξ{upper} above which a confining restraint on the colvar is applied to each colvar ξ. - forceConstant: see definition of forceConstant in sec.
+9.5.5 (Harmonic restraints)

-Default Value: forceConstant

-Description: When both sets of walls are defined (lower and upper), this keyword allows setting different force constants for them.
-The force constant reported in the output as "k", and used in the change of force constant scheme, is the geometric mean of the two.
+lowerWallConstant < Force constant for the lower wall > Context: harmonicWalls Acceptable Values: positive decimal Default Value: forceConstant Description: When both sets of walls are defined (lower and upper), this keyword allows setting different force constants for them.
+As with forceConstant, the specified constant is setting different force constants for them.
+As with forceConstant, the specified constant is divided internally by the square of the specific width of each variable (see also the equivalent keyword for the harmonic restraint, forceConstant (see 9.5.5)).
+The force constant reported in the output as "k", and used in the change of force constant scheme, is the geometric mean of upperWallConstant and upperWallConstant.

 - upperWallConstant: analogous to lowerWallConstant - targetForceConstant: see definition of targetForceConstant in sec.
-9.5.4 (Harmonic restraints) - targetForceConstant < Change the force constant(s) towards this value >
+9.5.5 (harmonic restraints) - targetForceConstant $\ <$ Change the force constant(s) towards this value > Context: harmonicWalls - Acceptable Values: positive decimal

-Context: harmonicWalls